 Enter, the S10 Smartwatch.

-Smart gadgets are slowly becoming more of a part in our everyday lives.
+Smart gadgets are slowly becoming more of a part of our everyday lives.
 Tracking the daily activities or exercise has become an essential part of keeping a healthy lifestyle, be it through using a Fitbit or smartwatch.
 The former is more of a gym tool, used solely for tracking the progress of one’s physical routines, while the latter is much more of an everyday gadget and is therefore perceived to be more useful than a simple wristband.

 At first glance, the S10 obviously looks like any other watch in that it features very normal straps and a normal-sized screen, which only illuminates with the shake of the fist or by pressing one of the three side buttons.
 The buttons’ functions are, from top to bottom, start, menu and back.
-The start and back buttons are pretty straight forward and initiate or terminate the current activity.
+The start and back buttons are pretty straightforward and initiate or terminate the current activity.

 The S10 menu button is the key for navigating the screen, as it lets users scroll through its available functions in sequential order, and pressing the start button or touching the screen will start the activity currently displayed.
 This is basically how to operate the watch, meaning it is very user-friendly and anyone can get the hang of things minutes after unpacking it.
 Now we get to what the watch actually does.